Madison County Sports

 Fame

-Dr. Jim Coy accepts the Hall of Flame plaque on behalf of inductee Freddy Ballou from the 2022 MCSHoF Board Chairman Bart Bellairs.
+Dr. Jim Coy accepts the very first Hall of Flame plaque presented on behalf of inductee Freddy Ballou from the 2022 MCSHoF Board Chairman Bart Bellairs.

 Three of Earle Combs' grandchildren, Don, Jr., Craig, and Cathy Combs Delaney accept the Hall of Fame plaque from MCSHoF Board Chairman Bart Bellairs